philipmorrisintl/GOBench/README.md

         'CMA' for Cov. matrix adaptation evolution strategy 'CMA-R' for Cov. matrix adaptation evolution strategy restart version.
         If not provided, all of these methods are benchmarked.

+ --multidim
+        If this option is given, `Ackley01`, `Exponential`, `Rastrigin`, `Rosenbrock`, `Schwefel01` testing function will be used in the benchmark with dimensions in [5, 10, 20, ..., 100].
+        Note that this will increase running time of the benchmark, however, this shows how optimizers behave with complex high dimension functions.

 ```